Here’s a Wrap— ‘Chat with the Chief’

 Chief Wagner spent more than two hours with our LWW community, and we thank him for all of his hard work, diligence and expertise.
 We are blessed to have Captain Wagner as our Fire Chief.
 With more than 35 attendees, Chief Wagner answered burning questions from the friendly audience.

-A few highlights are:
+A few highlights were:

 Q: What If I’m dropped from fire insurance?